 SVRI Primary Prevention Project: Testing parenting and school-based GBV prevention interventions in East Africa

-The aim of this project is to build the evidence base for primary prevention of sexual and intimate partner violence through developing adapting and testing parenting and / or school strengthening interventions.
+This project contributed to the evidence base for primary prevention of sexual and intimate partner violence through developing adapting and testing parenting and / or school strengthening interventions.

 Building capacity for SIPV primary prevention research and intervention development in Sub-Saharan Africa - Lessons Learned.
 Briefing paper.
 Dartnall E, Gevers A. SVRI, 2015.

 Four research teams, four proposals, three countries – Uganda, Tanzania and Kenya.
-To follow is a summary of the studies being undertaken by the four research teams:
+To follow is a summary of the studies undertaken by the four research teams:

 This team is a research partnership between Child Health and Development Centre, Makerere University and Medical Research Council / UVRI Uganda.
 The team is co-led by Dr Godfrey Siu and Professor Daniel Wight.
 The title of their proposal is “Parenting for Good Behaviour and Respectability: Developing and piloting an intervention to reduce sexual and gender based violence in Uganda.”
 The research team will first undertake formative research to inform the development of a community based parenting programme.
 At this stage, it is envisaged that the parenting programme will, at its core involve, 10 single sex and 10 mixed sex group sessions, led in a semi-participatory way by a trained facilitator, supported by a trainee facilitator.
-The main goals of the programme being to:
+The main goals of the programme:

 - facilitate infants’ secure attachment and encourage parental bonding and connectedness with children